apache/pekko/docs/src/main/paradox/typed/routers.md

 Since the router itself is an actor and has a mailbox this means that messages are routed sequentially to the routees where it can be processed in parallel (depending on the available threads in the dispatcher).
 In a high throughput use cases the sequential routing could become a bottle neck.
-Akka Typed does not provide an optimized tool for this.
+Pekko Typed does not provide an optimized tool for this.